Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonSrmPropertiesObject.md

 ```

 ## DESCRIPTION
-Create an Srm object for Addon
+Create a local SRM object for the Addon Property parameter

 ## EXAMPLES

-### Example 1: Create an Srm object for Addon
+### Example 1: Create a local SRM object for the Addon Property parameter
 ```powershell
 PS C:\> New-AzVMwareAddonSrmPropertiesObject -LicenseKey "YourLicenseKeyValue"